micado-scale/micado-scale.github.io/docs/install/ansible-install.md

 Edit the `hosts.yml` file to set the variables.
 The following parameters under the key **micado-target** can be updated:

-* **ansible_host**: specifies the publicly reachable ip address of the target machine where you intend to build/deploy a MiCADO Master or build a MiCADO Worker.
+* **ansible_host**: specifies the publicly reachable ip address of the target machine where you intend to build/deploy a MiCADO Control Plane or build a MiCADO Worker.
 Set the public or floating ``IP`` of the master regardless the deployment method is remote or local.
 The ip specified here is used by the Dashboard for webpage redirection as well
 * **ansible_connection**: specifies how the target host can be reached.
 Use "ssh" for remote or "local" for local installation.
-In case of remote installation, make sure you can authenticate yourself against MiCADO master.
-We recommend to deploy your public ssh key on MiCADO master before starting the deployment
+In case of remote installation, make sure you can authenticate yourself against MiCADO Control Plane.
+We recommend to deploy your public ssh key on MiCADO Control Plane before starting the deployment
 * **ansible_user**: specifies the name of your sudoer account, defaults to "ubuntu"
 * **ansible_become**: specifies if account change is needed to become root, defaults to "True"
 * **ansible_become_method**: specifies which command to use to become superuser, defaults to "sudo"